-Instructor: Isaacs

-ENGIN 290G International Trade and Competition in High Technology 3 Units

-This course seeks to make sense of, inter alia, the decline and prospective recovery of U.S. high-technology industries, the evolution of innovation and technology strategies and policies in Western Europe and Asia, the historic and current roles of governments in shaping markets for high-technology goods, and the impact on business strategies of recent developments in early-stage capital markets.
+Instructor: Isaacs Marketing Emerging Technologies: Read Less [-] ENGIN 290G International Trade and Competition in High Technology 3 Units Terms offered: Prior to 2007 This course seeks to make sense of, inter alia, the decline and prospective recovery of U.S. high-technology industries, the evolution of innovation and technology strategies and policies in Western Europe and Asia, the historic and current roles of governments in shaping markets for high-technology goods, and the impact on business strategies of recent developments in early-stage capital markets.
 Our general approach views technological innovation and competition as dynamic processes that reflect previous choices made by firms and governments.
 Modern technologies develop in markets that are international scope, often imperfectly competitive, and subject to influence by a variety of economic and political stakeholders.
-We will use an eclectic mix of theoretical, historical, and practical perspectives throughout the course in examining these issues, although no special familiarity with any of these is assumed.
+We will use an eclectic mix of theoretical, historical, and practical perspectives throughout the course in examining these issues, although no special familarity with any of these is assumed.
 From time to time, we will be joined by venture capitalists, corporate executives, and technologists engaged in global high-technology markets for discussion of these issues.

-Rules & Requirements

-Credit Restrictions: Students will receive no credit for 290G after taking Master of Business Administration 290G.

-Hours & Format

-Fall and/or spring: 15 weeks - 2 hours of lecture per week
+International Trade and Competition in High Technology: Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for 290G after taking Master of Business Administration 290G.
+Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Engineering/Graduate

-Grading: Letter grade.

-Instructor: Wu

-ENGIN 290H Management of Technology - Doing Business in China 2 Units

-This course prepares students to found a startup business in China or to work with an MNC in China, develops their critical analysis and strategic decision tools and skills needed to compete in the world's most dynamic emerging market, and provides access and useful introductions/Guanxi to aid future business development in China.

-Rules & Requirements

-Credit Restrictions: Students will receive no credit for 290H after taking Master of Business Administration 290H.

-Hours & Format

-Fall and/or spring: 15 weeks - 2 hours of lecture per week
+Instructor: Wu International Trade and Competition in High Technology: Read Less [-] ENGIN 290H Management of Technology -Doing Business in China 2 Units Terms offered: Fall 2009 This course prepares students to found a startup business in China or to work with an MNC in China, develops their critical analysis and strategic decision tools and skills needed to compete in the world's most dynamic emerging market, and provides access and useful introductions/Guanxi to aid future business development in China.
+Management of Technology - Doing Business in China: Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for 290H after taking Master of Business Administration 290H.
+Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Engineering/Graduate

-Grading: Letter grade.
-Instructor: Sanderson

-ENGIN 290J Entrepreneurship in Biotechnology 2 Units

-This course will provide students an introduction to the complexities and unique problems of starting a life sciences company.
+Instructor: Sanderson Management of Technology - Doing Business in China: Read Less [-] ENGIN 290J Entrepreneurship in Biotechnology 2 Units Terms offered: Spring 2012, Spring 2011, Spring 2010 This course will provide students an introduction to the complexities and unique problems of starting a life sciences company.
 It is designed for both entrepreneurs and students who may someday work in a biotechnology or medical device startup.
 Students will be exposed to the topics most critical for successfully founding, financing, and operating a life science company, and will be expected to perform many of the same tasks that founders would normally undertake.
 Discussions with lifescience entrepreneurs, case studies of recent companies, and hands-on work developing entrepreneurial endeavors will all be utilized.

-Hours & Format

-Fall and/or spring: 15 weeks - 2 hours of lecture per week
+Entrepreneurship in Biotechnology: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Engineering/Graduate

-Grading: Letter grade.